 As mentioned above, the new venue took its rise in early November 2018 when it was first proposed by Chairman Xi.
 Seven month later it formally started operating.
 We dissected the process of the SSE STAR Market's development to several steps.

 2. China Securities Regulatory Commission previously presented itself as a pretty tight player that isn't willing to take unnatural risks.
 This time, the state body combats its clumsiness by initiating the internal restructuring.
-Worth being mentioned that the SME board (2004) and ChiNext (2009) establishment and maintenance gave the CSRC some relevant experience.
+Worth being mentioned that CSRC has obtained a huge amount of relevant experience while operating the SME board (2004) and ChiNext (2009) -- two submarkets within the Shenzhen Stock Exchange.

 3. Central Economic Work Conference is an annual gathering of Chinese policy makers, one of the core events in the course of national economic policy coordination.
 Held in the late 2018, the meeting called for accelerating the launch of a science and technology innovation board on the SSE and experimentation of registration system.